 - PHI Was Sent to the Wrong Recipient

-This refers to situations where a covered entity or business associate has a good faith belief that the unauthorized person or entity who mistakenly receives PHI would not have been able to retain the information.
+This refers to situations where a covered organization or business associate has faith that the unauthorized person or organization who mistakenly receives PHI would not have been able to retain the information.

 Examples of Unintentional HIPAA Violations

-Ultimately, HIPAA violations may still occur for various reasons, such as due to staff’s lack of knowledge or simply because some people aren’t aware that they’re committing a violation.
-Here are examples of unintentional HIPAA violations for which the lack of guidelines on patient data protection and workplace etiquette could prove detrimental.
+Ultimately, HIPAA violations may still occur for various reasons, due to staff’s lack of knowledge or simply because some people aren’t aware that they’re committing a violation.
+Here are examples of unintentional HIPAA violations where the lack of guidelines on patient data protection and workplace etiquette could prove detrimental.